Prag8855/aab/frontend/content/glossary/Haftpflichtversicherung.md

 If someone gets hurt because of you, you might pay thousands or even millions of euros in reparations.
 This is why liability insurance is so important.

 83% of Germans have liability insurance.[^0] It costs around €5 per month.
+I got mine from [Feather](/out/feather-haftpflicht)

 **[How to choose liability insurance ➞](/guides/haftpflichtversicherung)**